andrew/ultimate-awesome/README.md

 - [awesome-bootstrap](https://github.com/awesome-bootstrap-org/awesome-bootstrap) - ✨  Awesome - A curated list of amazing Bootstrap tools and themes.
 - [awesome-indie](https://github.com/josephzhang23/awesome-indie) - Awesome-indie 中文版 - 帮助独立开发者赚钱的资源.
 - [awesome-python-resources](https://github.com/DjangoEx/awesome-python-resources) - Awesome Python Resources.
+- [awesome-symbolic-execution](https://github.com/ksluckow/awesome-symbolic-execution) - A curated list of awesome symbolic execution resources including essential research papers, lectures, videos, and tools.
 - [awesome-create-react-app](https://github.com/tuchk4/awesome-create-react-app) - Awesome list of Create React App articles / tutorials / videos and FAQ.
 - [awesome-spinners](https://github.com/yangshun/awesome-spinners) - 💫 A curated collection of dazzling web spinners.
-- [awesome-symbolic-execution](https://github.com/ksluckow/awesome-symbolic-execution) - A curated list of awesome symbolic execution resources including essential research papers, lectures, videos, and tools.
 - [awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons.
 - [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
 How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
+- [awesome-webgl](https://github.com/sjfricke/awesome-webgl) - A curated list of awesome WebGL libraries, resources and much more.
 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
 - [awesome-ida-x64-olly-plugin](https://github.com/fr0gger/awesome-ida-x64-olly-plugin) - A curated list of IDA x64DBG, Ghidra and OllyDBG plugins. .
 - [machine-learning-surveys](https://github.com/metrofun/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.
 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
-- [awesome-webgl](https://github.com/sjfricke/awesome-webgl) - A curated list of awesome WebGL libraries, resources and much more.
+- [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.
+- [open-source-games](https://github.com/bobeff/open-source-games) - A list of open source games.
 - [awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references.
-- [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.